-The capital markets may from time-to-time experience periods of significant volatility, such as the volatility we are currently experiencing due to rising interest rates and other economic pressures.
+The capital markets may from time-to-time experience periods of significant volatility, such as the volatility we have recently experienced due to rising interest rates and other economic pressures.
 This volatility can dramatically and adversely affect financing costs when compared to historical norms or make funding unavailable at any costs.
 We cannot provide any assurance that the cost and availability of funding in the capital markets will not continue to be impacted by current economic pressures.
 Other factors that could make financing more expensive or unavailable to us include, but are not limited to, financial losses, events that have an adverse impact on our reputation, changes in the activities of our business partners, events that have an adverse impact on the financial services industry generally, counterparty availability, negative credit rating actions with respect to us, asset-backed securities sponsored by us or the U.S. federal government, changes affecting our assets, the ability of existing or future Navient-sponsored securitization trusts to hedge interest rate and currency risk, corporate and regulatory actions, absolute and comparative interest rate changes, general economic conditions and the legal, regulatory and tax environments governing funding transactions, including existing or future securitization and derivatives transactions.
 If financing is difficult, expensive or unavailable, our results of operations, cash flow or financial condition could be materially and adversely affected.
 Further, rising interest rates and expectations of inflation may negatively impact borrower demand for our private education loan products.

-The transition away from the LIBOR reference rate to the Secured Overnight Financing Rate (SOFR) may create uncertainty in the capital markets and may negatively impact the value of existing LIBOR based financial instruments and our financial results and business.
+Certain aspects of the impact of the cessation of the LIBOR reference rate and the transition to the Secured Overnight Financing Rate (SOFR) remain uncertain and could negatively impact our financial results and business.